decentraland/documentation/content/creator/wearables-and-emotes/publishing/publishing-collections.md

 **In addition to the Content Policy, the committee may reject wearable submissions on the following technical conditions:**

->- It is important that wearables be “skin weighted” correctly so that the avatar animations can be rendered as expected.
+>- It is important that wearables be "skin weighted" correctly so that the avatar animations can be rendered as expected.
 Wearables without correct skin weighting will be rejected.
 >- Wearables must preserve avatar UV mapping to ensure that user-selected skin tones can be rendered as expected.
 >- The dimensions of eyebrow, eye, and mouth textures should not exceed 256 by 256px, and these textures must include an alpha channel for transparency.
 >- Wearables with a disproportionate number of triangles and textures may be rejected.
 Wearables with too many triangles and textures can result in poor performance and a bad experience for users, so creators should avoid exceeding the following guidelines when creating wearables.
 For more info check the limitations here: **/creating-wearables**